 The vent window directs air into the front seat area without any draft.
 You can if you want even more fresh air, slide the side windows to the rear after squeezing the release mechanism.

-To open the door, push downward on the door handle.
-To lock it safely, push upward.
+To open the door, push the door handle to the rear.
+To lock it, push the door handle forward.